-The company fell from being one of the the seventh largest in the US by Fortune 500 in to a spectacular collapse in the space of several months.
+The company fell from being one of the the seventh largest in the US (Fortune 500) in to a spectacular collapse in the space of several months.

 Although not a disaster in physical terms, the similarities with SMS are an interesting comparison…read more

-When considering case studies of disasters, always the galling aspect is how none of them needed to happen.
-They were all preventable, even predictable, but it was the failure of multiple defences that allowed them to occur.
+When considering case studies of disasters, the galling aspect is they should never have happened.
+All were preventable, even predictable, but it was the failure of multiple defences that allowed them to occur.

 Complex systems should not fail due to a single factor.
-The single point of failure is what all organisations seek to avoid.
-SMS provides the means to store the collective corporate knowledge build through time and experience, and pass that on to the next generation of workforce.
+The single point of failure is the situation all complex organisations seek to avoid.
+SMS provides the means to store the collective corporate knowledge built through time and experience, and the processes to pass that knowledge on to the next generation of workforce.